 During the procedure

 Your eye surgeon uses a small blade or cutting laser to cut a small hinged flap away from the front of your eye.
-Folding back the flap allows your doctor to access the part of your cornea to be reshaped.
+Folding back the flap allows your doctor to reach the part of your cornea to be reshaped.

 Using a programmed laser, your eye surgeon reshapes parts of your cornea.
 With each pulse of the laser beam, a tiny amount of corneal tissue is removed.
 After reshaping the cornea, the surgeon lays the flap back into place.
 The flap usually heals without stitches.

 During the surgery, you'll be asked to focus on a point of light.
 Staring at this light helps you keep your eye fixed while the laser reshapes your cornea.
-You may detect a distinct odor as the laser removes your corneal tissue.
+You may notice a distinct odor as the laser removes your corneal tissue.
 Some people describe smelling an odor similar to that of burning hair.

 After the procedure

 Immediately after surgery, your eye might itch, feel gritty, burn and be watery.
 You'll probably have blurred vision.
 You generally will experience little pain, and you'll usually recover your vision quickly.

 You might be given pain medicine or eye drops to keep you comfortable for several hours after the procedure.
 Your eye doctor might also ask you to wear a shield over your eye at night until your eye heals.

 You'll be able to see after surgery, but your vision won't be clear right away.
 While vision after LASIK is generally good within a few days, it can be up to 2 to 3 months after your surgery before your eye heals completely and your vision stabilizes.
 Your chances for improved vision are based, in part, on how good your vision was before surgery.